Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 Opposite to above.

 ## Memory
-This only makes sense when talking about breaking a number into bytes, so its relvant when talking about storing a 32 bit integer in memory, as each slot in memory can only hold a byte, but it makes no sense when talking about storing in a 32 bit register.
+This only makes sense when talking about breaking a number into bytes, so its relevant when talking about storing a 32 bit integer in memory, as each slot in memory can only hold a byte, but it makes no sense when talking about storing in a 32 bit register.
 It's least significant byte, not bit.

 A registry is simply a 32 bit quantity, b31..b0, and endianness does not apply to it.

 Watch video

 Why would a 32 bit system be more performant than a 64 bit system?

-# Threading
-Threads in Java have their own stack but they share the same heap, so we can share data between them - in that sense when using the observer pattern an object doesn't have a "thread" or a "heap", they will be changed by the thread executing that code.

-## How to determine memory usage of an object?
-Add amout of memory used by each instance variable to the overhead associated with each object.
-Typically 16 byte.
-The overhead includes a reference to the class, garabage collection info, and sync info.
-The object will usually be padded to be a multiple of 8.
-- A reference to an object is typically 8 bytes.
-A nested non-static class requires an extra 8 bytes for a reference to the enclosing instance.

-## Size of array
-Implemeent5ed as objects, with overhead for length.
-For a primitive type:
-- 24 bytes for header info (16 bytes overhead, 4 bytes for length, 4 bytes for padding) + memory used to store values, e.g. for int then it's + 4N
-For objects:
-- Same but 8N for 8 bytes for reference.

-## Memory for strings
-- Aliasing is common
-- Space needed for the characters is accounted for seperately because a char array is often shared among strings.

 # Hexadecimal